GII/TVKAE/README.md

 # This repository contains the following folders and script.

 - /Data: This directory must contain the data and scripts that feed the input for TVKAE to work.
-- TVKAE.m: MATLAB master script for TVKAE
+- TVKAE.m: MATLAB code for de author's TVKF Attitude Estimator (TVKAE).
-- errEvalTVKAE.m: Evaluates the TVKAE attitude estimation error for a defined maneuver
+- errEvalTVKAE.m: Matlab code for evaluation of the attitude estimation error according to Caruso et al. method.
-- verification.m: Evaluates the TVKAE attitude estimation error in the nine different experimental scenarios (as by Caruso et al).
+- verification.m:  Matlab code for calculating the TVKAE error with beta=0 (TV0) in the nine scenarios defined by Caruso et al.
+This error evaluation follows Caruso et al. proposed method.